ntpeters/SimpleLogger/README.md

 /*
     Loads logger configuration settings from the given config file.

+    Supported settings are:

+    silent  - Enables/disables silent mode (see setLogSilentMode) wrap    - Enables/disables line wrapping (see setLineWrap) flush   - Determines if the log file should be cleared (see flushLog) debug   - Sets the debug level (see setLogDebugLevel) logfile - Sets the path to the log file (see setLogFile)

     Input:
-    const char* config - Logger config file to parse and load settings from */ void loadConfig( const char* config );
+    const char* config - Logger config file to parse and load settings from */

+void loadConfig( const char* config );
 ```
 ###setLogDebugLevel